Chad Powers

 Janine Teagues is a lot of things: naïve, a bit clingy and too cheerful among them.
-But she’s also a passionate and capable teacher, one of several at Philadelphia’s Abbott Elementary School.
+But she’s also a passionate and capable teacher.
+But the school she teaches at—Abbott Elementary—is a mess.

-The principal, Ava is a mess.
-She got the job by blackmailing the superintendent.
-Even worse, she’s out to get Janine (one of the few teachers willing to stick it out for the benefit of the kids) because Janine tried to report her for misusing school funds.
+The principal, Ava, is a little narcissistic.
+She first got the job by blackmailing the superintendent.
+And she was out to get Janine (one of the few teachers willing to stick it out for the benefit of the kids) for a while because Janine tried to report her for misusing school funds.
+However, she’s cleaned up her act a bit, becoming somewhat of a competent administrator.

-Luckily, in her fight to help the kids of Abbott get an actual education, Janine isn’t alone.
+Luckily, they aren’t the only teachers fighting to help the kids of Abbott get an actual education.

 First, there’s Jacob.
 While perhaps a bit overtalkative, he started working the same year as Janine, and they “trauma bonded” over their horrific experience.

 Then there’s Melissa.
-While it might look like she doesn’t care, she hasn’t stayed at Abbott all these years for the money.
+It might look like she doesn’t care, but she hasn’t stayed at Abbott all these years for the money.
 She stays for the kids.
 And she has her own unique (and slightly illegal) way of procuring some much-needed school supplies.

 Veteran teacher Barbara Howard calls herself a woman of God.
 She loves teaching, and she’s good at it.
 But while she commands the respect of students and teachers alike, she’s also a bit cynical when it comes to the capabilities of her fellow instructors.